-- a.
+a.
 Three sessions focusing on a career counseling issue.
 The first session should be focused on information gathering.
 You may use an intake sheet as a guide.
-You will want to ask about specific factors that have impacted their career choices, such as gender, race, religion, etc. Look at the rubric in this syllabus for guidance.
+You will want to ask about specific factors that have

+- impacted their career choices, such as gender, race, religion, etc. Look at the rubric in this syllabus for guidance.
 Sessions 2&3 might include assigning/interpreting an assessment, introduction of career theory, specific career interventions, resource use, etc. - b.
 You will tape each session, for your personal review and supervision.
 (An informed consent form is included in Blackboard).
 Note: Please do not begin your second and third sessions until after you have received feedback about the previous session.
-You will post a 10 minute clip of audio or video from each of your sessions onto the discussion board in Blackboard and in the Dropbox folder that will be created just for your group, your instructors, and your supervisor.
+You will post a 10 minute consecutive clip of audio or video from each of your sessions onto the discussion board in Blackboard and in the Dropbox folder that will be created just for your group, your instructors, and your supervisor.
+(Note: If there are privacy concerns, such as the "client" is a student in your cohort, talk with your instructor).
 Instructions for how to post audio will be available in the "Useful Stuff" folder within Course Materials on Blackboard.
-This must be posted in mp3 or mp4 format and edited to 10 continuous minutes; wav format is unacceptable.
+This must be posted in mp3 or mp4 format and edited to 10 continuous minutes; way format is unacceptable.
 (Instructions for audacity are in the useful stuff folder).
 Make sure that your device is recording.
-Failure to post audio or video will result in zero points for that portion of the assignment. - c.
-For each session, include in the content box within Blackboard the following: (1) a brief description of what happened during the session, (2) your plans for the next session, (3) the theoretical approach you are using, and (4) specific questions you might have (should be at least 1, and more substantive than "was this good?".
+Failure to post audio or video will result a deduction of 2.5 points. - c.
+For each session, include in the content box within Blackboard the following: (1) a brief description of what happened during the session, (2) your plans for the next session (in session 3, writeup recommended next steps), (3) the theoretical approach you are using, and (4) specific questions you might have (should be at least 1, and more substantive than "was this good?".
 You should also provide this information as a word file in Dropbox.
 You will also (5) provide feedback to one other person outside of your group on their session.
 Feedback should be more than "sounds good" and should attempt to address the question(s) they list.
+(Please include the name of the person you provided feedback to and the actual feedback in your wrtieup.
 The total possible points for each individual session is 5 points per session. - d.
 You will be receiving group supervision in small groups during the first hour and a half of class during 3 weeks of class.
 Your group supervisor is a master's student career counseling intern.
 They will be listening to your tape, providing individual feedback as well as facilitating group supervision. - e.
 At the conclusion of the third session, you will complete a Final Career Session Writeup Form (described in detail in the syllabus), submit to the assignment link and also post on the appropriate forum on the discussion board.
 Any paper with more than 2 typographical (spelling, grammar or APA) errors will result in a 5 point deduction.
-Points for this portion of the assignment are included in the syllabus and 35 total points.
+Points for this portion of the assignment are included in the syllabus and 20 total points.
+The entire project is worth 35 points.